victor369basu/End2EndAutomaticSpeechRecognition/README.md

 ```
 ## Future Scopes
 - There are other Neural Network models like Wav2Vec, Jasper which also be used and tested against for better model performance.
-- This is not a realtime automatic speech recognition project, where human speech would be decoded to text in realtime like in Amazon Alexa and Google Assistant.
-It takes reads audo file as input and returns predicted speech.
+- This is not a real-time automatic speech recognition project, where human speech would be decoded to text in real-time like in Amazon Alexa and Google Assistant.
+It takes reads the audio file as input and returns predicted speech.
-So, this could be taken to further limits by developing it into a real-time automatic speech recognition.
+So, this could be taken to further limits by developing it into real-time automatic speech recognition.
 - The entire project has been done for local deployment.
-For productionizing the model and datasets AWS s3 bucket and Microsoft Azure could be used, also Kubernetes would also serve as a better option for pructionizing the model.
+For the Productionisation of the model and datasets AWS s3 bucket and Microsoft Azure could be used, Kubernetes would also serve as a better option for the Productionisation of the model.